 Once you’ve determined the ideal distance from the screen to seats, using the FMX or SMPTE methods or another method, it’s important to make sure that all of your seats are at that ideal distance or within your designated range.

 If you have a couch and two recliners, all of these would need to be at the ideal distance from the screen.
 They should also land within a 40-degree angle from the screen, which is the sweet spot.
 If you have multiple rows of seating, your first row needs to sit at your minimum distance, and your third row needs to sit no further than the maximum distance.

 The size of your room is a very important piece of the puzzle.
-If you have a small room, it’s important that you don’t go all out with a massive screen that could be uncomfortable to watch at a short distance, like it is in a movie theater.
+If you have a small room, it’s important that you don’t go all out with a massive screen that could be uncomfortable to watch at a short distance, like it is in a movie theater, additionally, some of these can be hard to clean which is a necessary evil (we've got plenty of tips in our how-to).
 And if you have a low-definition TV or projector, you may consider purchasing a high-def projector or TV.